Projects per year

 Master, Economics, Catolica Porto Business School

-Master, Engineering (Forestry and natural resource management), University of Lisbon
+Master, Engineering with specialisation in forestry and natural resource management, University of Lisbon

 Award Date: 14 Nov 2003